JuliaParallel/PETSc.jl/README.md

  repeatedly.

 ### KSP
  Just enough KSP functions are implimented to do a GMRES solve.
-After the vector and matrix functions I will focus on KSP.
+Adding more functionality is the current priority.

 ## Directory Structure
   `/src` : source files.
 PETSc.jl is the main file containing initialization, with the functions for each type of Petsc object in its own file.
 All constants are declared in `petsc_constants.jl`.